akhil-ganesan/Personal-Website/_drafts/2023-12-27-welcome-to-jekyll.markdown

 categories: jekyll update
 ---

+First Semester Reflections

+Here are a couple takeaways after my first 4 months at Georgia Tech:

+Curricular

+I was able to end this semester with a 4.0 GPA taking the following 7 classes (18 credits):
+- Intro to Biomedical Engineering (BMED 1000, 1 credit): This class taught Biomedical Engineering principles in a project-oriented environment &
+- Foundations of Health (APPH 1040, 2 credits):
+- Statics (COE 2001, 2 credits)
+- Principles & Applications of Engineering Materials (MSE 2001, 3 credits)
+- Survey of Organic Chemistry (CHEM 1315, 3 credits)
+- Intro to Object-Oriented Programming (CS 1331, 3 credits)
+- Introductory Physics II (PHYS 2212, 4 credits)

 This page is in progress

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.